PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

  Beside these three external I2C devices the Adafruit Feather ESP32-S3 TFT board has other internal devices on the I2C bus:
  The I2C bus scan reported devices found with the following addresses: 0x23, 0x36, 0x50, 0x51, 0x6A, 0x76.
  The three external devices are connected to the Stemma QT/Qwiic connector of the Adafruit Feather ESP32-S3 TFT board, via a M5Stack 3-port Grove Hub.
  Initially I had the Adafruit Gamepad QT connected in series with the Pimoroni multi-sensor-stick, however this caused I2C bus problems.
-In fact the M5Unit-RTC was giving eratical datetime values after having been set with a correct NTP unixtime.
+In fact the M5Unit-RTC was giving unreliable datetime values after having been set with a correct NTP unixtime.
 After disconnecting the Gamepad QT from the multi-sensor-stick and then connecting the Gamepad QT to the 3-port Grove Hub, the I2C bus problems were history.
 From then on the Arduino sketch running on the Adafruit Feather ESP32-S3 TFT received correct datetime data from the M5Unit-RTC.